Tensor Regression Networks: Experiments

+In Figure~\ref{fig:compare}, we show the trained weight of both a linear regression based on a fully connected layer and a TRL with various ranks, both obtained in the same setting.
+The TRL is able to better recover the ground-truth weight due to the low-rank structure imposed on these, which allows to leverage the multi-linear structure and acts as an implicit regularizer.
+This is in line with findings from existing works focusing on analytical solution to tensor regression problems~\cite{rabusseau2016low}.
+Additional regularizers such as Lasso (l1)~\cite{hoefling2010path,tibshirani2011solution} can provide further advantages, especially in the face of noisy inputs.
+Going forward, we plan to investigate such additional regularization terms.

+We also compare the data efficiency of a tensor regression layer compared to a linear regression, in the same setting, by varying the number of training samples.
+As can be observed in Figure \ref{fig:synthetic-rmse}, the TRL is easier to train on small datasets and less prone to overfitting, due to the low rank structure of its regression weights, as opposed to typical (fully connected) linear regression.

-\paragraph{Impact of the tensor contraction layer} We first investigate the effectiveness of the TCL using a VGG-19 network architecture \citep{vgg}.
+\paragraph{Impact of the tensor contraction layer} We first investigate the effectiveness of the TCL using a VGG-19 network architecture~\citep{vgg}.
 This network is especially well-suited for our methods because of its \(138,357,544\) parameters, \(119,545,856\) of which (more than 80\% of the total number of parameters) are contained in the fully-connected layers.

-By adding TCL to contract the activation tensor prior to the fully-connected layers we can achieve large space saving.
-We can express the space saving of a model \(M\) with \(n_M\) total parameters in its fully-connected layers with respect to a reference model \(R\) with \(n_R\) total parameters in its fully-connected layers as \(1 - \frac{n_{M}}{n_{\text{R}}}\) (bias excluded).
+By adding a TCL to contract the activation tensor prior to the fully connected layers, we can achieve large space saving.

-Table \ref{vgg} presents the accuracy obtained by the different combinations of TCL in terms of top-1 and top-5 accuracy as well as space saving.
+Table~\ref{vgg} presents the accuracy obtained by the different combinations of TCL in terms of top-1 and top-5 accuracy as well as space saving.
 By adding a TCL that preserves the size of its input we are able to obtain slightly higher performance with little impact on the space saving (0.21\% of space loss) while by decreasing the size of the TCL we got more than \(65\%\) space saving with almost no performance deterioration.